Property investors are rushing into the housing market as interest rates stay low, but access to finance hasn’t become easier.

 What does this mean for you in dollar terms?

 Let’s say your existing rate is 3% and you apply to top up your home loan by $50,000.
 Your bank approves but assesses you as a ‘risky’ borrower and lifts your interest rate to 4%.

 Over the life of your loan:

-So by stomaching a higher interest rate to access the additional $50,000, you’d be hit with an extra $112,378 in interest over the life of the loan.
+So by stomaching a higher interest rate to access the additional $50,000, you’d be hit with an extra $112,378 in interest over 30 years.